rafaelsetragni/awesome_notifications/README.md

 <br>

-## Scheduling a notification
+## Scheduling a Notification

 Schedules could be created from a UTC or local time zone, and specifying a time interval or setting a calendar filter.
 Notifications could be scheduled even remotely.
 Atention: for iOS, is not possible to define the correct `displayedDate`, because is not possible to run exactely at same time with the notification schedules when it arives in the user status bar.

-Notifications could be scheduled into two exclusive types:

-- Interval: represents a interval of seconds that the notification should wait to be displayed
-- Calendar: represents a simple set of date rules that the notification should obey to be displayed
+To send notifications schedules, you need to instantiate one of the classes bellow in the notificaiton property 'schedule':

+    * NotificationCalendar: Creates a notification scheduled to be displayed when the setted date components matchs the current date.
+If a time component is setted to null, so any value is considered valid to produce the next valid date.
+Only one value is allowed by each component.
+    * NotificationInterval: Creates a notification scheduled to be displayed at each interval time, starting from the next valid interval.
+    * NotificationAndroidCrontab: Creates a notification scheduled to be displayed based on a list of precise dates or a crontab rule, with seconds precision.
+To know more about how to create a valid crontab rule, take a look at [this article](https://www.baeldung.com/cron-expressions).

-Also, both of then could be configured using:
+Also, all of then could be configured using:

 - timeZone: describe wich time zone that schedule is based (valid examples: America/Sao_Paulo, America/Los_Angeles, GMT+01:00, Europe/London, UTC)
 - allowWhileIdle: Determines if notification will send, even when the device is in critical situation, such as low battery.